 Before his retirement, Paul held the position of Discipline Manager for Systems Engineering at Network Rail Infrastructure Projects in the UK.
 He was primarily responsible for promoting improvements in process and standards, and in practitioner competence and training in all aspects of systems engineering, a relatively new concept to the rail industry.
 Prior to this, he worked for Thales UK for over 25 years, predominantly in electronic warfare and command and control systems.
 Subsequent to his project responsibilities, Paul managed the business unit innovations process and the supervision of University research, including the establishment of business cases and planning technology transfer.
 In parallel, he was a member of the corporate Systems Engineering Council, delivering continuous improvement in SE process and methods, and relevant training.

 He is a Past President of the INCOSE UK Chapter, in which role he founded its sponsoring Advisory Board and compiled its first entry into the INCOSE Chapters Awards, immediately winning a Gold Circle Award at the first attempt, and subsequently the President’s Award for Outstanding Chapter.
 At international level, he has undertaken leadership roles on the Requirements Working Group and the SE Management Technical Committee, and as Outreach Director.
 He also acted as Master of Ceremonies at three INCOSE International Symposia.
 Paul’s efforts for INCOSE were recognised by his being given the Founders’ Award in 2015.
-Through an INCOSE UK initiative, he gained his Chartered Engineer title in 2012 through the IET, becoming one of the first fifty engineers to do so specifically in systems engineering.
+Through an INCOSE UK initiative, he became a Chartered Engineer in 2012 through the Institute of Engineering and Technology (IET), becoming one of the first fifty engineers to do so specifically in systems engineering.

 Paul lives in Warwickshire, England, with his wife Carole.
 They have two adult children and two granddaughters.
 He counts among his interests chess, keeping fit, pub quizzes, and of course, family.